Black Forest Open Air Museum: Attractions

+There is also the Ortenauhaus from Durbach.
+The half timbered residential building was built in 1775 and renovated in 1961.
+The furniture is from 1961 and shows life in the 20th century.

 Other buildings include a day labourer's cottage (1819) and outbuildings including a mill (1609), a sawmill (1673), barns, stalls, a chapel (1736), a storehouse (1601–1746) and a granny house (Leibgedinghaus,1652).

 Around the buildings are farm animals and a herb garden with over 130 medicinal herbs.
 Demonstrations of exhibitions illustrate the crafts, tools, customs, traditions, work and lifestyle of former times.

 History

 The museum opened in 1964, founded as the first open-air museum in Baden-Württemberg.
 Key events in the museum's history are: